IgorMelnykSI/cookiefactory-20-21-team-v/README.md

 Acceptance test
 - Initialisation: I am a customer.
 - Action: I don't have an account, and I order the recipe.
-- Expected result: I successfully ordered.
+- Expected result: My order is confirmed.

 #### feature:
 #### Scenario: